 Turning blasphemy into beauty like that is one of Fuller’s hallmarks, and if the moral questions don’t win you over, the film’s formalism had better.
 Fuller’s films are too muddy and tactile to ever feel otherworldly, but as much as the forest that takes up the film’s first half invokes the hostility of the real world not interested in human conflicts, it also suggests a forest of the damned.
 Fog roles in, evaporating your feet from your body and rendering you a non-human specter just floating around for your doom.
 Harsh brambles and thickets of grass and trees mimic the knotted anxiety between the men who form an uneasy camaraderie.
 The lack of visible enemies seems informed by criminally underrated pre-Code war films like John Ford’s The Lost Patrol that remake war as some sort of endless, circular vortex or a death walk to and from nowhere.

 And Fuller’s trademark camera track/pan motion twists and stirs the space around the characters.
-It moves with a mixture of the journalistic impulse to explore reality and a more weaving, prowling desire to gin up a fascinatingly suspenseful movie location to complement his sweltering dissection of the human face in all its messy, befuddled, volatile, implosive, and indecisive glory.
+It suggests not only a journalistic impulse but a more weaving, prowling desire to gin up a fascinatingly suspenseful movie location with all its befuddled, volatile, implosive, and indecisive glory.
 The film’s three-day sand-paper stubble is profuse, matched only in pungency by the briny sweat that just about invades your olfactory system with hostile intent.
 Cinematographer Ernest Miller was not a household name even among cinephiles, but if this, his final film, is anything to judge by, rush, don’t walk, to his films.

 Furthermore, nearly free-associative shots puncture the screen with bullets that seem to come from and arrive at no one.
 The lack of cause and effect to the shot structure pervades the film with a sense of ineffectiveness, raising questions about America’s virility (we rarely see bullets aimed and then hitting their marks).
 The film invokes the fragile logic of conflict, and the inability of those men in the thick of war to even cohere the ideologies of the conflict around their heads, in the day-on-the-job verisimilitude of not knowing what is going to happen next and filling in the time with whatever random goal you can find.
 Whether anything these men are doing is meaningful except as a way to keep their heads together is an open question.